Rector Scholarship Centennial Initiative

 DePauw will mark the 100th anniversary of the Rectors’ pioneering gift with celebratory events in May 2019 and a fundraising campaign to build the Rector Scholarship Endowment Fund for future students.

-Save the dates – May 10–11, 2019 – to join your fellow Rector Scholar alumni, family, friends, and students on campus to celebrate the 100th Anniversary of the Rector Scholarship.
-Invitations will be sent in early spring 2019, and updates will be posted on this website.
+Register here to join your fellow Rector Scholar alumni, family, friends, and students on campus to celebrate the 100th Anniversary of the Rector Scholarship May 10-11, 2019.

 If you are a Rector Scholar, we would like to invite you to take our Rector Centennial Survey to help us understand your Rector experience.

 Interested in making DePauw’s Rector Scholarship Endowment Fund a beneficiary of your IRA or estate?
 For more information:

 Write - P.O.
 Box 37, Greencastle, IN 46135